Bridge: A Unified Framework to Knowledge Graph Completion via Language Models and Knowledge Representation: Experimental Study

 \subsection{Error Analysis}

-Based on the above observation, we conduct an error analysis on WN18RR to further explore this phenomenon of multiple potential true tail entities.

 As shown in Table \ref{table:error}, in the first example, \our-TransE ranks the true tail entity \emph{\textbf{location}} as the third.
-However, the first two tail entities predicted by \our-TransE are correct based on human observation.
+However, the first two tail entities are correct based on human observation.
 In the second example, \emph{rest} can also be a valid tail due to the fact that \emph{rest} and \emph{\textbf{breathing time}} are lexically similar concepts.
 In the third example, \our-TransE ranks the true tail entity \emph{\textbf{republic of cameroon}} as 14th, attributed to the nature of the relation \emph{has part}, which is a many-to-many relation.
 The first three tail entities predicted by \our-TransE are correct because they are all located in Africa.
 Drawing from these observations, some predicted triples might be correct based on human evaluation.
 However, these triples might not be present in KGs.
 This false negative issue results in diminished performance.